noah-duncan/py-zoom-meeting-sdk/README.md

 - Open Zoom and start the meeting you listed in the `.env` file
 - Run `docker compose run --rm develop` to enter the docker container
 - Run `python sample_program/sample.py`
 - The bot should request to join the meeting, then request to record the meeting.
 Once you accept, it will start playing pre-recorded audio in the meeting and print out live transcripts of your speech in the terminal if you provided a deepgram api key.
 If you didn't it will print out the audio's volume.
+If you turn on your video, it will also save video frames to the `sample_program/out/video_frames` folder.

 ## Documentation